 The plants play an important role in balancing the ecosystem and function as a carbon sink.
 Keeping the enormous contribution of the plants in mind, SAIL has long been adopting extensive afforestation program religiously in its plants and mines since its nascent stage.

 Since inception, an aggregate of 201.54 lakh of saplings has been planted.
-Through a special drive, about 8.27 lakh saplings have been planted in SAIL plants, mines and warehouses during the FY 2017-18.
+Through a special drive, more than 8.27 lakh saplings have been planted in SAIL plants, mines and warehouses during the FY 2017-18.

 Sustainable Development Projects:

 Restoration and rehabilitation of degraded ecosystem is essential for maintaining and enhancing bio-diversity as well as replenishing the eco-system services.
-Mined out area and water body of mine voids of Purnapani Limestone Mines and Bolani Ores Mines have been taken up for ecological restoration by SAIL in association with Delhi University.
+Mined out area and water body of mine voids of Purnapani Limestone Mines have been taken up for ecological restoration by SAIL in association with Delhi University.

 Efforts for enhancing utilization of wastes like BF and BOF slag through application of 4R’s (Reduction, Reuse, Recycling and Recovery) Policy: